DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

 Development Kit Build System
 ============================

-The Intel® DPDK requires a build system for compilation activities and so on.
+The DPDK requires a build system for compilation activities and so on.
-This section describes the constraints and the mechanisms used in the Intel® DPDK framework.
+This section describes the constraints and the mechanisms used in the DPDK framework.

 There are two use-cases for the framework:

-*   Compilation of the Intel®  DPDK libraries and sample applications;
+*   Compilation of the DPDK libraries and sample applications;
     the framework generates specific binary libraries,
     include files and sample applications

-*   Compilation of an external application or library, using an installed binary Intel® DPDK
+*   Compilation of an external application or library, using an installed binary DPDK

 Building the Development Kit Binary
 -----------------------------------

-The following provides details on how to build the Intel® DPDK binary.
+The following provides details on how to build the DPDK binary.

 Build Directory Concept
 ~~~~~~~~~~~~~~~~~~~~~~~